 Your pre-relocation 101 should include:

 The mode of transport you choose for your furry friend depends highly on the mode of transport you choose for yourself.
 The best course of action would be to drive to your new home and take your pets with you.
-This way, you can make any necessary stops along the way to let them out for a walk and reduce their anxiety.
+This way, you can make any necessary stops along the way to let them out for a walk and reduce their anxiety about moving.
 If this is a long drive and you’re planning on finding overnight accommodation along the way, get a room that allows animals.

 You finally reached your new address, all your belongings arrived on time, and you’re pretty much done with unpacking.
 You can kick back and relax now, right?
 Wrong.
 This is the time when your pet will be confused and scared.
 They don’t know why you’re making them stay in this unfamiliar place where nothing smells or feels like home.
 They don’t know where they are or how to find their way back.
+So there are certain things to do after moving to make the transition easier for them.

 To maintain any sense of normalcy in your pet’s life, do your best to keep the same routine you had before the relocation.
 For example, if you always used to take them out for a 30-minute walk in the morning, keep doing so.
 Keep the same feeding times as well, and try to play with them and give them as much attention as possible.

-Your first instinct might be to let your pet explore their new surroundings freely.
+Your first instinct might be to let your pet explore its new surroundings freely.
 However, this could prove to be quite overwhelming, especially for cats.
 Instead, dedicate one room as the starting point, and put all their favorite things in there.
 Introduce them to the rest of the house or apartment room by room.
 You should do the same with the outside world.
 At first, keep your walks contained to a small area in the vicinity of your house or apartment.
 Then, as they get more comfortable, start walking farther and farther.

 One of the most important things to do after you move is to find a good veterinarian.
 Do your research, ask around, read reviews, and check out their services and prices.
 Having someone trustworthy by your side when your animal needs medical attention will make your life so much easier.

-One of the most common mistakes people make when moving with pets is misunderstanding their behavior.
+One of the most common relocation mistakes people make when moving with pets is misunderstanding their behavior.
 There is a big change going on in your cat’s or dog’s life – and they don’t even know why.
-It is completely understandable that they will be moody, sad, or misbehaved.
+It is completely understandable that they will be moody, sad, or misbehave.
 Take caution not to punish them for mishaps that might happen during the relocation period.
 They’re not doing it to get on your nerves; they are simply processing unfamiliar emotions – just like you.